farnabaz/mongoose-model-decorator/README.md

     .then(titles => console.log(titles))
 ```

-- If you receive error while using decorators, add `"experimentalDecorators": true` in `compilerOptions` of your `tsconfig.json`
+- If you received an error while using decorators, you should add `"experimentalDecorators": true` in `compilerOptions` of your `tsconfig.json`

 ## Inspired of